amatlack/amatlack.github.io/_posts/2024-10-03-async-comms-maturity-model.md

 Adapted from the principles and practices [originally developed at GitHub](https://github.com/github/how-engineering-communicates), [Rethinking async communications](https://github.com/amatlack/rethinking-async-communications) is designed to help teams across industries adopt more effective async-first communication strategies.
 While GitHub has long embraced remote work, [these principles](https://github.com/amatlack/rethinking-async-communications) have been generalized to fit a broader variety of teams.
 The result is a set of core guidelines that encourage transparency, autonomy, and collaboration, no matter your company or industry.

-The number one question teams ask when trying to adopt these principles is, “This all sounds great, but what now?
+The most frequent questions teams ask when trying to adopt these principles is, “This all sounds great, but what now?
 How can I improve?”
 To answer that, the [**asynchronous communications maturity model**](https://github.com/amatlack/rethinking-async-communications/blob/main/maturity-model.md) was created to help teams assess where they stand and provide guidance on how to gradually mature their async practices.

 ## Mature your practices